-No animals, livestock or poultry of any kind shall be raised, bred or kept on any lot except that dogs, cats or other common household pets may be kept as household pets provided they are not kept, bred or maintained for commercial purposes and they do not constitute a nuisance.
-No such dogs, cats, or other common household pets shall be permitted to roam or wander off the lot of the owner of such animal without being on a leash or under physical control of a person.
-No owner of a lot shall be permitted to keep more than two of each species of household pets permitted hereunder.
+No animals, livestock or poultry of any kind shall be raised, bred or kept on any Lot except for common household pets; provided that, such household pets are not kept, bred or maintained for commercial purposes and do not constitute a nuisance.
+No animals shall be permitted to roam or wander off of the Lot of the Owner of such animal without being on a leash and under physical control of a person.

 No wall, fence, planter, or hedge in excess of two (2) feet high shall be erected or maintained nearer to the frontline than the front building set back line nor on corner lots near to the side lot line than the building set back line parallel to the side street.
 No chain link or similar fences may be erected or maintained on any lot or boundary line.
 No rear fence, wall or hedge and no side fence, wall or hedge located between the side building line and interior lot line (or located on or near the interior lot line ) shall be more than six feet high.
-McCrory-Hallbeck will cause a brick fence 6 feet in height to be installed and maintained on the rear and side property lines adjacent and parallel to Middlesteadt or Strack Road of the following lots:
+A brick fence 6 feet has been installed on the rear and side property lines adjacent and parallel to Middlesteadt or Strack Road of the following lots: